eosplace/awesome-eos/README.md

 Please take a quick gander at the [contribution guidelines](https://github.com/eosplace/awesome-eos/blob/master/CONTRIBUTING.md) first.
 Thanks to all [contributors](https://github.com/eosplace/awesome-eos/blob/master/MAINTAINERS); you rock!

-#### *If you see a article, software or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
+#### *If you see an article, software or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!*

 - [Awesome EOS](#awesome-eos)
     - [dApp Projects](#dapp-projects)